 - 1) Adds an absence for the benefit of a pupil's mental or behavioral health to the list of school absences that must be excused.
-(EC §48205) - Program in youth behavioral health for a local educational agency to use to train classified and certificated school employees who have direct contact with pupils.
+(EC §48205) - 2) Requires the Department of Education to identify one or more evidence-based training programs in youth behavioral health for a local educational agency to use to train classified and certificated school employees who have direct contact with pupils.
 However, this shall be implemented only if an appropriation is made in the annual Budget Act or another statute.
-(EC §49428.1(b) and (f)) - Requires the Department of Education to make sure the training program meets certain specified requirements, including being peer-reviewed and evidence-based, provides instruction on recognizing the signs and symptoms of youth behavioral health disorders, and provides instruction on making referrals, maintaining privacy and confidentiality, and safe de-escalation of crisis situations.
-(EC §49428.1(c)) - 4) Requires a local educational agency to certify by January 1, 2023 that at least 50% of its combined certificated and classified employees at each school who have direct pupil contact, or at least 2 certificated and classified employees, whichever is greater, have received the training.
-(EC §49428.1(e)) - Requires the Department of Education to identify an evidence-based youth behavioral health training program with a curriculum tailored for pupils in grades 10 to 12, for use by local educational agencies.
+(EC §49428.15(b) and (f)) - 3) Requires the Department of Education to make sure each identified training program meets certain specified requirements, including being peer-reviewed and evidence-based, provides instruction on recognizing the signs and symptoms of youth behavioral health disorders, and provides instruction on making referrals, maintaining privacy and confidentiality, and safe de-escalation of crisis situations.
+(EC §49428.15(c)) - 4) Requires a local educational agency to certify by January 1, 2023 that at least 50% of its combined certificated and classified employees at each school who have direct pupil contact, or at least 2 certificated and classified employees, whichever is greater, have received the training.
+(EC §49428.15(e)) - 5) Requires the Department of Education to identify one or more evidence-based youth behavioral health training programs with a curriculum tailored for pupils in grades 10 to 12, for use by local educational agencies.
 However, this shall be implemented only if an appropriation is made in the annual Budget Act or another statute.
-(EC §49428.2(b) and (d)) - 6) Requires the identified training to meet certain specified requirements, including being peer-reviewed and evidence-based, provides developmentally appropriate instruction and skill building, provides instruction on reducing stigma, available resources, and accessing treatment, provides instruction on strategies to develop healthy coping techniques and peer support, and seeks to prevent suicide and the abuse of alcohol and drugs.
+(EC §49428.2(b) and (d)) - 6) Requires the identified training programs to meet certain specified requirements, including being peer-reviewed and evidence-based, provides developmentally appropriate instruction and skill building, provides instruction on reducing stigma, available resources, and accessing treatment, provides instruction on strategies to develop healthy coping techniques and peer support, and seeks to prevent suicide and the abuse of alcohol and drugs.
 (EC §49428.2(b)) - 7) Requires a local educational agency to report the number of pupils who have voluntarily completed the training program by January 1, 2023.
-(EC §49429.2(c))
+(EC §49429.2(c)) - 8) Makes the bill an urgency statute due to the COVID-19 pandemic and its impact on children's mental health.